-The Central Valley Water Board could also consider imposing interim milestones that reduce land application of dairy manure in other ways, potentially including by taking into account a dairy’s ratio of mature dairy cows to land application acres, as an alternative to complying with the interim numeric land application rates.
-Also for illustrative purposes, this could include transitioning to 1.5 cows per acre within three years of issuance of the interim revised dairy general waste discharge requirements, followed by 1.4 cows per acre in six years, followed by 1.3 cows per acre in nine years, etc.
+The Central Valley Water Board should also consider imposing interim milestones that reduce land application of dairy manure in other ways, including by taking into account a dairy’s ratio of mature dairy cows to land application acres, as a potential alternative to complying with the interim numeric land application rates for some dairies.
+Also, for illustrative purposes only, this could include transitioning to 1.5 cows per acre within three years of issuance of the revised dairy general waste discharge requirements, followed by 1.4 cows per acre in six years, followed by 1.3 cows per acre in nine years, etc.

 As another illustrative example of an interim milestone, the Central Valley Water Board could determine that any dairy that can demonstrate that nitrogen is being applied at a rate of one cow per acre, or that qualifies as a pasture-based dairy, based on criteria defined by the Central Valley Water Board, is exempt from complying with some or all of the other interim land application requirements and, potentially, many of the associated accounting and reporting requirements, until the time to comply with the final land application limits approaches.

 In addition to the illustrative examples we identified above, we also received a number of comments on our October 1, 2024, draft order with specific suggestions for interim land application requirements.
-We encourage those commenters to provide that feedback directly to the Central Valley Water Board in development of their interim revised dairy general waste discharge requirements and California Environmental Quality Act (CEQA) environmental document.
+We encourage those commenters to provide that feedback directly to the Central Valley Water Board in development of their revised dairy general waste discharge requirements and California Environmental Quality Act (CEQA) environmental document.